s1t5/mail-archiver/README.md

 6. Access the application

-7. Add your first email account:
+7. Login with your defined credentials and add your first email account:
 - Navigate to "Email Accounts" section
 - Click "New Account"
 - Enter your IMAP server details and credentials